-First Home, according to government details that are now in the press, will help local people buy their first home.
-The First Home scheme will be targeted at key workers.
+First Home schemes, according to government, will help local people buy their first home.
+The new First Home scheme will be targeted at key workers to buy their first time buyer house.
+This is a new first time buying scheme.
 As the scheme suggests it will be aimed at local first time buyers.

-We first wrote this article in December 2019 and will be now altering any information that has changed or been implemented since.
-The First Homes Scheme has been launched as of 4th June, with the first properties being in Bolsover.
+We first wrote this article in December 2019, however it has been updated.
+The First Homes Scheme was launched as of 4th June 2021, with the first properties being in Bolsover.

 First Home scheme offering at least 30% discounts for local buyers